How to say no, not NO

 “As the project manager, my responsibility is to get the project delivered to plan.
 I appreciate that as CRM your role is to keep the client engaged and I do understand why you are asking for this.

-I can assure you I have looked at the request and considered all possibilities but, for two reasons, the answer is no. Firstly (give the reason) and secondly (give the reason).
+I can assure you I have looked at the request and considered all possibilities, but for two reasons, the answer is no. Firstly (give the reason) and secondly (give the reason).

-Essentially, I’m here, you’re there but these reasons will enable you (or force you) to come across to my side.
+Essentially, I’m here, you’re there, but these reasons will enable you (or force you) to come across to my side.

 To generate goodwill and reinforce collaboration, you could offer to help in another way, still adding value but by different means to help ease the other person across to your side.